+Rovinj, the seaside city of romance and art, is one of the most charming towns in the Mediterranean.
+Being a part of the Venetian Republic for over 500 years, the Old Town is perched on an elevated peninsula, surrounded by Venetian terracotta-roofed houses and crowned by the Church of St. Euphemy from the 18th century, whose bell tower dominates the Rovinj silhouette.
+The cramped area of the former island dictated the appearance of the town that is characterized by high houses, narrow paved streets and small squares.
 Poreč, being almost 2000 years old, is famous for its Euphrasian Basilica from 6th century.
 The town lies on a small peninsula, protected by the island of St. Nicola.
 Two thousand years ago, Roman soldiers built their fortified colony of Parentium here.
 They built “villae rustice” here where they enjoyed in divine life styles, the sea, sun, wine, olives, and good food.
 Today, thousands of tourists come to Poreč to enjoy in its Divine Life, Blue and Green Lagoons, pure nature, clean and warm sea.
 Poreč has grown throughout centuries and its churches, medieval walls, round towers; Gothic and Baroque houses still talk the stories of the past.

 Istria countryside offers peace and tranquility with its natural canyons, sheer rocks and mountain trails, small towns on hilltops, large number of agro tourism points and attractions for nature lovers.

 Transfer to the main island is possible by ferry or by an exclusive boat, sightseeing tours operated with a miniature train, interesting visits to the archeological sites, to the remains of the Ancient villa and a Byzantine castle, safari park, natural-history collection…etc. Brijuni are also well known for its 18 holes golf course attracting golfers from all around the world.